Here's the latest on what happened on the second day of the Edinburgh TV Festival 2017.

 1. BBC One announce new programmes

-During this morning’s BBC One controller session, Charlotte Moore was joined by Shane Allen, controller, comedy commissioning, Kate Phillips, controller of Entertainment, Alison Kirkham, controller of factual commissioning and Piers Wenger, controller for BBC Drama.
+During this morning's BBC One controller session, hosted by broadcaster Richard Bacon, Charlotte Moore was joined by Shane Allen, controller, comedy commissioning, Kate Phillips, controller of Entertainment, Alison Kirkham, controller of factual commissioning and Piers Wenger, controller for BBC Drama.

 Alison announced two new documentaries, Grenfell and The Stephen Lawrence Story which Stephen's mother Doreen describes as "a definitive piece".